 Sure, there can be no guarantees, but it’s a country that’s safe and stable, a member of NATO (highly beneficial for a small country) and is already using the euro, so the chances are high.

-Can you afford to take a gamble and buy a European citizenship for cheap to get the full benefits of living and working anywhere in the EU in five years time?
+Can you afford to take a gamble and buy European citizenship for cheap to get the full benefits of living and working anywhere in the EU in five years?

 The choice is yours.